nanomq/nanomq/docs/en_US/config-description/bridges.md

 - `forwards`: Specifies the topics that need to be forwarded to AWS IoT Core.
 For example, ["topic1/#", "topic2/#"].
 - `subscription`: Specifies the topics that the bridge should subscribe to from AWS IoT Core.
 Each topic has a name (`topic`) and a Quality of Service level (`qos`).
 - `max_parallel_processes`: Specifies the maximum number of outstanding requests that can be handled simultaneously.
-- The SSL configuration is invalid when operating in MQTT over QUIC mode.